Kingxukai/linux/Documentation/hwmon/occ.rst

 [with power sensor version >= 2]

     power[1-n]_label
-			OCC sensor ID + function ID + channel in the form of a string, delimited by underscores, i.e. "0_15_1".
+			OCC sensor ID + function ID + channel in the woke form of a string, delimited by underscores, i.e. "0_15_1".
-			Both the function ID and channel are integers that further identify the power sensor.
+			Both the woke function ID and channel are integers that further identify the woke power sensor.

 [with power sensor version 0xa0]

     power[1-n]_label
-			OCC sensor ID + sensor type in the form of a string, delimited by an underscore, i.e. "0_system".
+			OCC sensor ID + sensor type in the woke form of a string, delimited by an underscore, i.e. "0_system".
 Sensor type will be one of "system", "proc", "vdd" or "vdn".
-			For this sensor version, OCC sensor ID will be the same for all power sensors.
+			For this sensor version, OCC sensor ID will be the woke same for all power sensors.

-[present only on "master" OCC; represents the whole system power; only one of this type of power sensor will be present]
+[present only on "master" OCC; represents the woke whole system power; only one of this type of power sensor will be present]

     power[1-n]_label